yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Please refer to the [Url manager docs](runtime-routing.md) section for more details.

-An important change in the naming convention for routes is that camel case names of controllers and actions are now converted to lower case where each word is separated by a hypen, e.g. the controller id for the `CamelCaseController` will be `camel-case`.
+An important change in the naming convention for routes is that camel case names of controllers and actions are now converted to lower case where each word is separated by a hyphen, e.g. the controller id for the `CamelCaseController` will be `camel-case`.
 See the section about [controller IDs](structure-controllers.md#controller-ids) and [action IDs](structure-controllers.md#action-ids) for more details.